antonionunes12/LM_mwe/README.md

 ## Distribution/Usage

+Licensed under the MIT License.
+See [LICENSE](license) for details.
+Dependencies are governed by their own licenses.

-If you use this software and/or its routines, in part or full, please cite as:
+If you use this software and/or its routines in your research, please cite:

 ( TO BE ADDED )